How to calculate inventory turnover ratio

 Optimising inventory turnover

 If you search the internet, you’ll find many blog posts and articles telling you that to improve inventory turnover you need to reduce your order quantities, e.g. order less, more often.
 How do you do this without risking stockouts?
-Do you have the inventory replenishment planning infrastructure and supplier flexibility to do so?
+Do you have the inventory replenishment planning infrastructure and supplier flexibility?

 The key is to stock the right amounts of the right type of products at the right time.
-This is because every item in your warehouse is different – they will have different sales costs and demand patterns, and will be affected by the time of year, market trends and promotions differently.
+This is because every item in your warehouse is different – they will have various sales costs and demand patterns, and the time of year, market trends and promotions will affect them differently.

-Read more about how to consider these factors and improve your inventory turnover here.
+Read more about these factors and improve your inventory turnover here.

 If you’d like to find out how EazyStock inventory optimisation software can improve your stock turn ratio, without affecting your stock availability, contact us on 0121 312 2992 or request a demo.